wordrobe/cli/README.md

 ```
 vendor/bin/wordrobe add:theme
 ```
-:information_source: *Wordrobe* supports multi-theme development, so if more than one theme will be added to your project, you will be asked which theme you want to deal with each time you'll run the __*add*__ command.
+:bulb: Wordrobe* supports multi-theme development, so if more than one theme will be added to your project, you will be asked which theme you want to deal with each time you'll run the __*add*__ command.

 #### Adding a page template
 Page templates are one of the most commonly used ways to make an association between specific contents and layout.
 To let *Wordrobe* to create one for you, just run the following command: